 There’s more than creating a logo to make a brand.
-If you’re still struggling creating a logo of your own, or you’ve already had a logo created but not much more, you need to define the aesthetic style of your brand; by this we mean standard colours and fonts that are employed to make that brand truly unique to you.
-If you look at some examples of household named brands, you’ll recognise that the logo is always accompanied by the same colours, which helps subconsciously reinforce that brand.
-For example, McDonalds’ famous Yellow Arch is always against a red background and Asda’s logo is always bold white capital letters against a bright green background.
+If you’re still struggling to create a logo of your own, or you’ve already had a logo created but not much more, you need to define the aesthetic style of your brand; by this we mean standard colours and fonts that are employed to make that brand truly unique to you.
+If you look at some examples of household-named brands, you’ll recognise that the logo is always accompanied by the same colours, which helps subconsciously reinforce that brand.
+For example, Mcdonalds’ famous Yellow Arch is always against a red background and Asda’s logo is always bold white capital letters against a bright green background.

 Your colour scheme

 It’s recommended that you select no more than four colours maximum when formulating the look of your brand, and ideally, less than that.
 Brands with fewer colours involved in them are more impactful and a lot easier to recognise.
 If you’ve already had a logo designed for your EKM online shop, you may want to check it to ensure that it meets these guidelines, and if not, amend it until it does so.

 When you’re deciding what colours you would like to use in your branding, it’s important to select the right shades and note down the hex codes for each.
 If you’re not sure what a hex code is, it’s a unique code assigned to a colour that begins with a hashtag ‘#’ and is followed by a combination of six letters and numbers.
 This Guide on our Support Centre explains more about how to find the hex codes for different colours to ensure that the colour scheme of your EKM online shop matches your branding perfectly.

 You may notice that many household brands have different versions of their logo, and these are for use in different places.
 One version of the logo will consist of the company name and will, as a result, be a horizontal image.
 The second version, which is usually square in shape, will feature just a symbol or a single letter from the original logo, and this is what’s known as a glyph.